 Theorem 5.
-Given an energy-aware system $S = (N, \frac{1}{\lambda}, \frac{1}{\mu}, \frac{1}{\gamma})$ , where the cost function is only dependent on, increasing and continuous in the expected number of jobs in the system and expected rate of energy consumption, if the number of jobs in the system is greater than or equal to the number of servers currently turned on, it is suboptimal to turn a server off.
+Given an energy-aware system $S = (N, \frac{1}{\lambda}, \frac{1}{\mu}, \frac{1}{\gamma})$, where the cost function is only dependent on, increasing and

 With regards to the faulty intuition presented before Theorem 5, it would never make sense to turn a server off while there is a job to process for the sole reason of saving the energy cost to process the job.
 The job will have to be processed eventually, otherwise the system is not stable, or unnecessary holding costs are incurred.
 Therefore it is preferable to incur the energy cost now, since processing it earlier will also decrease the holding cost.
 It is much harder to show the second argument (keeping a server on in the short run causes more setups in the long run) to be false, and this is where the real value of Theorem 5 is seen.
-One of the popular turn off policies used in literature is to turn a server off the moment it idles, such as the "stagger setup" model in [8].
+One of the popular turn off policies used in literature is to turn a server off the moment it idles, such as the "stagger setup" model in [7].
 Theorem 5 also allows such models to be used with greater confidence as it is now shown that such a policy is not suboptimal with respect to the turn off criteria.
 On the other hand, if one were to construct a policy such that a server will turn off when there are k > 0 jobs waiting in the queue, it would immediately be known to be suboptimal.

-In Section 2 we described an alteration to our energy-aware system where we allow for the setups to be interruptible.
+In Section II we described an alteration to our energy-aware system where we allow for the setups to be interruptible.
 That is, a server is allowed to move directly from SETUP to OFF.
 This modification drastically changes the structure of the optimal policy.
 We define a new class of policies called bulk-setup policies.
-A bulk-setup policy uses the following setup criteria: for some valid state $(n_1, n_2, n_3)$ if it is better to turn on some number of servers rather than do nothing or turn some number off, then it turns on all available servers, where the number of available servers is given by $N - n_2 - n_3$ .
+A bulk-setup policy uses the following setup criteria: for some valid state (n_1, n_2, n_3) if it is better to turn on some number of servers rather than do nothing or turn some number off, then it turns on all available servers, where the number of available servers is given by $N - n_2 - n_3$.